Independent rock and alternative pop festival on the archaeological site of Olbia in Hyères

 The 2025 edition marked the 20th anniversary of the MIDI Festival—an occasion to celebrate two decades of an atypical and courageous musical project.
 The festival remains one of the few French events to have maintained a rigorously indie program for so long, without ever yielding to the temptations of the mainstream or easy profitability.

-MIDI Festival enters its 21st edition with a lineup that reaffirms its commitment to the international indie scene.
-From Friday, July 24 to Sunday, July 26, the Olbia site will once again resonate under the stars with nine artists carefully selected for their uniqueness and quality.
+MIDI Festival approaches its 21st edition with a lineup true to its identity: a dialogue between established artists from the international indie scene and emerging talents to discover.
+From Friday, July 24 to Sunday, July 26, the Olbia site will once again vibrate under the stars with about fifteen artists spread over three evenings (7 PM — 2 AM on Friday and Saturday, 7 PM — 1 AM on Sunday).

-The three evenings of the 21st edition will once again benefit from the magical setting of the Olbia archaeological area, illuminated for the occasion.
-The stage set up in the heart of the ancient ruins, the surrounding pine forests, and the starry sky of the Var region create a unique tableau that has earned the festival its worldwide reputation.
+The three evenings will once again benefit from the magical setting of the Olbia archaeological area, illuminated for the occasion.
+The stage set up in the heart of the ancient ruins, the surrounding pine forests, and the starry sky of Var create a unique tableau that makes the festival's reputation on the French Riviera.

 Olbia Archaeological Area